 HOW OFTEN SHOULD I BACKUP MY DATA? – The best answer to this question is, how important is the data to you?
 The more important your data is to you the more often you should back it up.
 Documents, financial data, music, pictures, and videos are the most valued data to users today.
 These should be backed up every night that you make changes to them.
 For highly important data you should burn it to optical media.
 Both Blu-ray discs and DVD discs make for very good backup media.
 A good name brand BD-R or DVD-R kept in a safety deposit box or a fire rated data storage safe (NOT paper storage, optical discs will melt well before paper will burn) will last well over 50 years.

-A good general backup plan for most users would be to use a fan cooled external hard drive with management software like Acronis True Image for nightly backups.
+A good general backup plan for most users would be to use a NAS Box and it’s included backup software for nightly backups.
 Every time you download a camera card or photos and videos from your smartphone/tablet to a computer, delete the pictures you do not want and burn the rest to optical media right then.
 Then based on the over all importance of all of your data you need to burn everything to optical media every month, every three months or at least every six months.
-Keep in mind the external hard drive you are depending on to backup your data to is the same class of storage media inside the computer.
+Keep in mind the NAS Box hard drives you are depending on to backup your data to is the same class of storage media inside the computer.
 That means both hard drives can be destroyed by the same type of problem, such as electro-magnetic pulse, power failure or surge, virus, etc. While the only ways to destroy optical media are by scratching it, breaking it or melting it – there are no moving parts to fail and once the data is burned to the disc it can not become infected (if it was clean to start with).
 With the rise of ransomware you need to keep an offline copy of your backup hard drive.
 By offline I mean you plug in this drive every so often and copy the contents of your primary backup drive to it then unplug the drive.
 Ransomeware can not effect the drive and its data if it is not plugged in.
 If you want to be super safe, have 2 offline backup drives and rotate them so you never have all of your backup drives plugged in at once.

 WHAT IS THE BEST WAY TO BACKUP MY DATA? – In Information Technology, a backup or the process of backing up refers to making copies of data so that these additional copies may be used to restore the original after a data loss event.
 The verb form is back up in two words, whereas the noun is backup (often used like an adjective in compound nouns).